johnmck95/mtbTG/README.md

 ### Why Build This?

 There are two main reasons.
-Firtly, I want to start building a portfolio to show future employers.
+Firstly, I want to start building a portfolio to show future employers.
 Secondly, I'm an avid mountain biker and have seen there is a genuine need for the product.
 Together, this is my perfect passion project.
 My goal is to build a polished, tested, and responsive UI that genuinely helps mountain